 Nobody, including the sheep farmers, wants to see sheep suffer the pain of flystrike.

-Thousands of Australian farmers are having great success with humane solutions.
+Thousands of Australian farmers are having great success with pain-free solutions.
 But many more resort to the cruel and outdated practice of mulesing which involves restraining lambs, usually 6-12 weeks old, on their backs in a metal cradle and using shears, similar to garden shears, to cut large folds of skin away from around their buttocks in an effort to create scar tissue which is less prone to fly strike.
 This extremely traumatising mutilation, is often undertaken without adequate pain relief and is currently performed on approximately 70% of Merino wool-producing sheep in Australia.1

 What are we doing?

-FOUR PAWS advocates for humane solutions:
+FOUR PAWS advocates for pain-free solutions: